 Radiofrequency (RF) ablation is a minimally invasive form of treatment for varicose veins that uses high-energy radiofrequency waves to heat the inner walls of the damaged vein.
-Radiofrequency ablation treats varicose veins by causing the vein to develop scar tissue and close, thus reducing or eliminating the appearance of the varicose vein on the skin’s surface.
-Dr. Schoenhaus offers radiofrequency ablation for the treatment of varicose veins in Boca Raton.
+It treats varicose veins by causing the vein to develop scar tissue and close, thus reducing or eliminating the appearance of the varicose vein on the skin’s surface.
+Dr. Schoenhaus offers treatment in Boca Raton and Boynton Beach.

 Varicose veins are swollen and twisted veins that most commonly develop in the legs, though they can emerge in any extremity.
 These damaged veins inhibit proper blood flow and create embarrassing lines and bulges on the skin’s surface.
 If left untreated varicose veins can increase your risk of developing blood clots and other vascular diseases.

 Radiofrequency ablation treats varicose veins with a similar technique to laser vein removal, but uses high-heat energy instead of lasers to break down the damaged vein.

 Benefits of radiofrequency ablation for varicose veins include: